IntegrityEconomy/Zentrais-Website/README.md

 This folder is extended from the Dinal/debate repo

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Databases
+Make sure to generate the databases for each backend/dialogue and backend/exchange
 ## Add .env file

 Please add .env file in the root directoy as follow